larammerce/docs/8.x/theme-development/custom-queries.md

 ];
 ```

-To manage custom queries, two helper functions are provided to you are provided to you, which are defined in the (Larammerce project).
+There are two helper functions for managing custom queries, which are defined in the back-end (Larammerce project) of the site.

 #### 1. custom_query_products($identifier)